spiceai/cookbook/azure_openai/README.md

 # Azure OpenAI Models

-This recipe demonstrates how to use Azure OpenAI models for vector-based search and chat functionalities with structured (taxi trips) and unstructured (GitHub files) data.
+This recipe demonstrates how to use Azure OpenAI models for vector-based search and chat functionalities with structured (taxi trips) and unstructured GitHub data.

 ## Prerequisites